Paris in World War II: Antisemitism

 From the very beginning of the occupation, Jews in Paris were treated with particular harshness.
-On 18 October 1940, the German occupation authorities decreed, in what is known as the Ordonnance d'aryanisation, that Jews would have a special status and be barred from liberal professions, such as commerce, industry, thus affecting lawyers, doctors, professors, shop owners, and also be barred from certain restaurants and public places, and that their property was seized.
+On 18 October 1940, the German occupation authorities decreed, in what is known as the Ordonnance d'aryanisation, that Jews would have a special status, and be barred from liberal professions, such as commerce and industry, thus affecting lawyers, doctors, professors, shop owners, also getting barred from certain restaurants and public places, and their property was seized.
 On 23 May 1942, the head of the Anti-Jewish section of the Gestapo, Adolf Eichmann, gave secret orders for the deportation of French Jews to the concentration camp of Auschwitz.
 On 29 May, all Jews in the occupied zone over the age of six were required to wear the yellow Star of David badge.
-In July, Jews were banned from all main streets, movie theaters, libraries, parks, gardens, restaurants, cafés and other public places, and were required to ride on the last car of metro trains.
+In July, Jews were banned from all main streets, movie theaters, libraries, parks, gardens, restaurants, cafés, and other public places, and were required to ride in the last car of metro trains.
 On 16–17 July 1942, on Germans' orders, 13,152 Jews (4,115 children, 5,919 women and 3,118 men) were rounded up by the French police.
 Unmarried persons and couples without children were taken to Drancy, some 20 kilometers north of Paris, while 8,160 men, women and children comprising families went to the Vélodrome d'Hiver ("Vel' d'Hiv' ") stadium, on Rue Nelaton in the 15th arrondissement, where they were crowded together in the heat of summer, with hardly any food, water and no hygienic facilities for five days before being sent to Drancy, Compiègne, Pithiviers and Beaune-la-Rolande internment camps, preludes to the Auschwitz extermination camp.
 The roundup was considered a failure by the Germans, since they had prepared trains for 32,000 persons.
 Arrests continued in 1943 and 1944.
-By the time of the Liberation, it was estimated that 43,000 Jews from the Paris region, or about half the total population of the community, had been sent to the concentration camps, and that 34,000 were murdered there.
+By the time of the Liberation, it was estimated that 43,000 Jews from the Paris region, or about half the total population of the community, had been sent to the concentration camps, and 34,000 were murdered there.